unrealwork/atsd-use-cases/USInternationalTrade/README.md

 ### A Closer Look at the Recent History of America's International Trade
 ------------------------------------------------------------------------

-Has the U.S. always had a negative trade balance?
+Has the U.S. always had a negative international trade balance?
 If not, where did things change?
 Below are images showing import, export, and trade balance values between the U.S. and two of it's three largest trading partners: China and Mexico.
 The top image in each figure showing exports (in blue) over imports (in pink).
 The lower figure shows the trade balance, which is the dollar amount for exports minus imports.